 THE VALLEY OF DHORPATAN

-The population of the Dhorpatan valley is made up of a small community of indigenous peoples, like the Kham Magar (natives of Nepal), as well as Tibetan refugees.
-Currently, there are about a thousand people (number that varies depending on seasons), i.e. in between 100 and 400 families during winter.
+The population of the Dhorpatan Valley is made up of a small community of indigenous peoples, such as the Kham Magar speaking a Tibetan-Burmese dialect, as well as Tibetan refugees.
+They live largely below the poverty line.
+There are about a thousand people (number varies according to the seasons), or between 100 and 400 families in winter.

 THE POTATOES OF DHORPATAN

-RESEARCH ON POTENTIAL MARKETS Work completed by 2 volunteers in France Nuria Murcias and Alice Carolyne Argentini, and by 2 Nepalese agriculture engineers based in Katmandou Archanai Battarai and Bishowog Battarai.
+Work in progress carried out by 2 volunteers, Nuria Murcias and Alice Carolyne Argentini, and 2 Nepalese agricultural engineers based in Kathmandu Archanai Battarai and Bishowog Battarai.